All Products

 headers[OSS_OBJECT_TAGGING] = tagging

-# Specify the headers when you call the init_multipart_upload operation so that the tags are added to the destination object.
+# Specify headers when you call the init_multipart_upload operation to add tags to the destination object.

 upload_id = bucket.init_multipart_upload(dest_object_name, headers=headers).upload_id